StevieWeebles/hello-world/README.md

 # hello-world
 Just messin' around with GitHub

-I'm familiarizing myself with the working of GitHub
+I'm familiarizing myself with the workings of GitHub